 U.S. tidal wetlands may store 800 million tons of carbon in their soils, a new study estimated.
 But the paper also revealed we know far less about wetlands than previously thought.

-Get inspired by Bay Optimism stories, with free evening lectures every third Tuesday of the month at 7, March-October.
-Series starts Tuesday, March 20!
+Get inspired by true stories of Bay Optimism, with free evening lectures every third Tuesday of the month at 7pm, March-October.
 (Photo: Chuck Gallegos and LightHawk)

 Get the truth on the science and history of climate change, in this 6-part lecture series hosted by SERC plant ecologist Bert Drake.
 Watch all six episodes online!